 It’s a popular assumption that if the older adult stays at home, specifically if she’s lived there for a number of years, naturally the person will be safe.
 She fully knows every nook and cranny of the home: that one creaky board in the hallway, the sharp corners of the coffee table to avoid, and the path from her bed to the bathroom like the back of her hand.
 Nevertheless, falls in the home happen more often for seniors than in any other location, often leading to serious injury or even death.

-At Live Free Home Health Care, providers of the expert in home care in Franklin and surrounding areas, we’re devoted to making sure that older individuals remain safe at home, and have supplied the room-by-room fall prevention suggestions below to help families ensure the safety of their loved ones.
+At Live Free Home Health Care, providers of the expert Bristol home health services and senior care in the surrounding communities, we’re devoted to making sure that older individuals remain safe at home, and have supplied the room-by-room fall prevention suggestions below to help families ensure the safety of their loved ones.
 Walk with us through each room of the home to determine what alterations may be required in your senior loved one’s home.